Abstract

 Advanced neural network architectures developed for tasks like natural language processing are often transferred to spatiotemporal forecasting without a deep understanding of which components drive their performance.
 This can lead to suboptimal results and reinforces the view of these models as “black boxes”.
 In this work, we deconstruct the core mechanisms of Transformers and Recurrent Neural Networks (RNNs) (namely attention, gating, and recurrence).
 We then build and test novel hybrid architectures to identify which components are most effective.
 A key finding is that while adding recurrence is detrimental to Transformers, augmenting RNNs with attention and neural gating consistently improves their forecasting accuracy.
 Our study reveals that a seldom-used architecture, the Recurrent Highway Network (RHN) enhanced with these mechanisms, emerges as the top-performing model for forecasting high-dimensional chaotic systems.

-In modern ML, a common anti-pattern is the blind transfer of architectures from one domain (like NLP) to another (like physical forecasting) without understanding the underlying mechanics.
+In modern ML, architectures are often transferred from one domain (like NLP) to another (like physical forecasting) without understanding the underlying mechanics.
 This “black box” approach leads to suboptimal compute usage and performance ceilings.

-My goal was to break these architectures down.
-Instead of treating Transformers and RNNs as monolithic entities, I treated their core mechanisms (Gating, Attention, and Recurrence) as orthogonal basis vectors.
-By decoupling these components, we could synthesize and test hybrid architectures to find the optimal configuration for spatiotemporal forecasting.
+Our goal was to break these architectures down.
+We treated the core mechanisms of Transformers and RNNs (Gating, Attention, and Recurrence) as orthogonal basis vectors.
+By decoupling these components, we could synthesize and test hybrid architectures to find the best configuration for spatiotemporal forecasting.

 Methodological Approach

-We didn’t just run benchmarks; we engineered a modular framework to mix and match neural primitives.
+We built a modular framework to mix and match neural primitives.
 We systematically evaluated:

-- Gating Mechanisms: Testing Additive, Learned Rate, and Input-Dependent variants
+- Gating Mechanisms: Testing Additive, Learned Rate, Input-Dependent, and Coupled Input-Dependent variants

 - Attention: Implementing multi-headed attention with relative positional biases